WholesumNet/client/README.md

 ## How to run

-To run a client agent, you would first need to fork the [comms](https://github.com/WholesumNet/comms) library and put it in the parent(aka ..) directory of the client directory.
+To run a client agent, you would first need to fork the [comms](https://github.com/WholesumNet/comms) library and put it in the parent("..") directory of the client directory.
 Next, you would need a job file, in case you were interested to run a tiny job, with the following look in TOML:

 <pre>